gintarios/hello-world/README.md

 Hi!

-My name is Gin and I am going to do a lot of coding here!
+My name is Gin and I am going to do a lot of coding!
 P.s. my favourite food is potatoes:)